ArmourPeak/ArmourDeploy-Release/README.md

     log stream --predicate 'subsystem == "com.armourpeak.armourdeploy"' --debug --info

 ## FAQ
+Why no support for "Big Sur"?
+It's coming.
+I'm a busy guy and not a software developer.
+This tool is used for our Managed Services clients, and we're not rolling out Big Sur yet.

 Does ArmourDeploy use Apple’s  softwareupdate —fetch-full-installer  to download macOS Catalina?

 No. Our alpha versions of ArmourDeploy used this feature, and the code base still exists for possible future use, but there were a few reasons we shelved this.